 A 2005 graduate of the University of Virginia, Doug earned a master’s degree in Sport Management from the State University of New York at Cortland in 2011, and is currently pursuing his Doctorate in Sport Management.
 He is certified as an ASCA Level 5 coach and was selected as a 2009-2010 ASCA Fellow.
 Doug has two dogs – Powell and Emmitt, a cat named Sam, and a totally rad wife.

 Age Group Coordinator

-Sarah, 2015 Southeastern Swimming Coach of the Year, is entering her seventh season with the Nashville Aquatic Club as Age Group Coordinator.
+Sarah, 2015 Southeastern Swimming Coach of the Year, is entering her eighth season with the Nashville Aquatic Club in a new role as SwimFit & PreComp Coordinator.
 Sarah swam for the Nashville Aquatic Club for 11 seasons, and during that time was a member of the National Junior Team and a 2008 Olympic Trials Qualifier.
 Sarah grew up in Franklin, and was a high school All-American and team captain at Franklin High School.